Ndhlovu1/solidity-react-application/README.md

-# A reactjs and Solidity file
+# A reactjs and Solidity Project